 - Purpose: your Product Owners can provide squads with the context they need to see how they add value to customers and the organisation.

-You may even use this construct when conducting health checks, both at the team level and for the scaled agile organisation (i.e. not specifically SAFe, but any method of scaling agile).
+You may even use this construct when conducting health checks, both at the team level and for the scaled agile organization (i.e. not specifically SAFe, but any method of scaling agile).

-Before I thought about things this way I used to utilise the traditional split of People, Systems/Tools, and Processes - which is still useful, but not nearly as much as M.A.P.
+Before I thought about things this way I used to utilize the traditional split of People, Systems/Tools, and Processes – which is still useful, but not nearly as much as M.A.P.

 Leveraging this construct can save you time also – when talking to people about certain continuous improvement initiatives, you can simply say some like ‘This will help our squad achieve Autonomy’ – which folks can simply accept without much more explanation.